(function(x) x + 1)(5)

 church_sum(nums)

-# [1] 60The function(dummy) wrappers need explaining. is_nil(lst) returns a Church boolean, which is a function that selects between two arguments.
-If we passed 0 and head_of(lst) + self(tail_of(lst)) directly, R would evaluate both branches eagerly (it is a strict language), and the recursive branch would run even on the empty list, looping forever.
+# [1] 60The function(dummy) wrappers need explaining. is_nil(lst) returns a Church boolean, which selects between two arguments, but if we passed 0 and head_of(lst) + self(tail_of(lst)) directly, R would evaluate both branches eagerly (it is a strict language), and the recursive branch would run even on the empty list, looping forever.
 Wrapping each branch in function(dummy) defers evaluation: the Church boolean selects one wrapper, and the ("go") call at the end forces the selected branch to execute.
 The "go" argument itself is unused; it is just the trigger that makes the chosen function(dummy) run.
-This is the same thunking trick that distinguishes the Z combinator from the Y combinator: in a strict language, you wrap computations in lambdas to delay them until they are needed.
+This is the same thunking trick that distinguishes the Z combinator from the Y combinator: in a strict language, you wrap computations in lambdas to delay them until they are actually needed.

 The Z combinator is not practical R code.
-Nobody should write it in production.
 Its value is conceptual: it proves that recursion is not a primitive operation.
-You do not need a language to support self-reference; self-reference can be derived from anonymous functions and application alone.
-That R can express this in working, runnable code is a direct consequence of its Scheme heritage.
-Try doing this in C.
+Self-reference can be derived from anonymous functions and application alone.
+That R can express this in working, runnable code – not as a thought experiment but as something you can paste into a console and run – is a direct consequence of its Scheme heritage.

 Exercises